nzimm/LASP-CTF-2019/level4/objective.md

 Unless you're already familiar with bash scripting, you'll probably have to do some additional research on bash to figure out how to script works.

+NOTE: if you mess anything up solving this level, me know so I can reset it

 ## Relevant commands
 crontab - Linux scheduling daemon